hillaryAHR/LIB-201/network-analysis.md

 <br>B -> H = 0 (there are no paths to H from B!)
 <br>B -> I = 0 (there are no paths to I from B!)

+There are 15 total paths to every other node, and 8 total edges, so 15/8=1.875.
 B has a closeness centrality of 1.875.
-(There are 15 total paths to every other node, and 8 total edges, so 15/8=1.875).
 So this node has more direct connections (2), but is less "close" in terms of the entire network (1.875).

 ## Betweenness Centrality
 Degree and Closeness measure influence through connections and paths.
 Betweenness centrality indicates nodes that are "bridges" between different groups in a network.
 In other words, they glue pieces of a less dense network together, or they serve as a "go-between" for 2 distinct parts of the network.